ministryofjustice/security-guidance/docs/accessing-moj-it-systems-from-overseas.md

     -   Ask for any special details or considerations that apply to your proposed travel arrangements.
 Keep a note of the answers you get.
 3. Fill in the [overseas travel form](/gs/overseas-travel-form.docx).
 4. Send the completed form to [security@justice.gov.uk](mailto:security@justice.gov.uk), including the answers obtained from the earlier parts of this process.
-5. Your request will be considered, and an answer provided, as quickly as possible.
+5. Your request is considered, and an answer provided, as quickly as possible.
-6. Take a **non-physical copy** of this guidance; it includes useful contact details that help in the event of a problem while travelling.
+6. Take **physical** and **non-physical** copies of this guidance; it includes useful contact details that help in the event of a problem while travelling.
 7. Check if you need to do anything to prepare for [International Roaming](accessing-moj-it-systems-from-overseas.md#).
 Refer to the [International Roaming](accessing-moj-it-systems-from-overseas.md#) section.

 ## International Roaming